ThreeSixtyGiving/standard/documentation/decide-to-publish.md

 Free support is available from our support team to help you to publish and use 360Giving data.

-Full schema documentation can be found in the [Reference section](https://standard.threesixtygiving.org/en/new-docs-style/reference/),which provides all the technical reference information on publishing using the 360Giving Data Standard.
+Full schema documentation can be found in the [Reference section.](https://standard.threesixtygiving.org/en/new-docs-style/reference/)
+This part of this guide provides the technical reference information on publishing using the 360Giving Data Standard.

 ### An open standard
 The 360Giving Data Standard is an open standard.
 You can get involved in shaping the development of the standard through: